Arezookhalili/Arezookhalili.github.io/_posts/2023-01-30-AB-testing-chi-square-test.md

 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+In this project, we apply the Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!

 # Table of contents